The best camping knives 2023: folding knives for backcountry adventures

 More expensive than most here

 This sleek, minimalist and ultra-modern slipjoint knife has serious pocket appeal.
-It is incredibly light, thanks to the use of carbon fibre scales, and also very handsome.
+It is incredibly light, thanks to the use of carbon fibre scales, and we think it's also very handsome.
 Black oxide steel hardware, a stonewashed blade finish and a blue anodised aluminium backspacer complete the package.
-It is extremely well balanced and sits comfortably in the hand, with a crisp action and a double detent system with a half-stop.
+On test, we found it to be extremely well balanced and it sat comfortably in the hand, with a crisp action and a double detent system with a half-stop.

 The blade is a Wharncliffe or sheepsfoot style with a full-width flat grind that allows precise, controlled cutting – ideal for all sorts of outdoor utility work.
 It uses CPM 20CV, a much-coveted ‘super steel’ with exceptional wear and corrosion resistance, not to mention excellent edge-holding ability.
 Real-world performance is hugely impressive: it keeps a sharp edge even after putting it through some serious hard work.